-The aim of this course is to expose you to the concept and practices of organization behaviour.
-This aim will be achieved by asking a cursory look at:
+The aim of this course is to expose you to the concept and practices of organisation behaviour.
+This aim will be achieved by taking a cursory look at:

-- The principles and practices in organizations - The theory and behaviour in an organization - The concept and nature of people and organizations.
+- the principles and practices in organisations, - the theory and behaviour in an organisation, - the concept and nature of people and organisations.